 - Sprinkle or place on an even layer of mozzarella.
 The cheese does not have to completely blanket the pizza.

-- Dollop on your pizza sauce (try this roasted tomato sauce) and then spread evenly.
+- Dollop on your pizza sauce, and then spread it out evenly.

 - Sprinkle or place on an even layer of fontina cheese.